Category Archives: Interviews with Artists

 Facade 24×12 Oil Evasion 30×15 Oil

-With her ever evolving themes, where do her ideas for new work come from?
+With her ever-evolving themes, where do her ideas for new work come from?
 “I keep images—photos, things I cut out of magazines—really anything that I find visually interesting.
-If I thing they will really be useful, I paste them on the wall.
-These images are not there to copy, but they spark ideas.
-I look at them all the time and they suggest things to me.
-But when I start painting, they are of no use to me, by then the image I want is in my head—a palette of colors, the textures—all that I imagine before I start.”
+If I think they will be useful, I paste them on the wall.
+These images are not there to copy but to spark ideas.
+I look at them, and over time, they suggest things to me.
+However, when I start painting, they are of no use to me.
+By then, the image I want is in my head—a palette of colors, the textures—it’s all there before I start.”

 Painting is a way of expressing myself and communicating with others.
 And when I paint, I can stop the conscious stream of thought in my mind and access a subconscious flow.
 That’s the only time that happens for me.
 I paint because I need to paint.”

 Does she have any sense of what lies next in her artistic journey?
 She greets the question with a classic French shrug of her shoulders.
 “I don’t know,” she says.
 “I never really know.
 It goes with what I’m feeling and what I’m living in my life.
-If I look at my art from 15 years ago it’s completely different, but I was a completely different person then.
-My art of the future will depend on who I become as a person.”
+If I look at my art from 15 years ago, it’s completely different than it is now, but I was a completely different person then, too.
+As for the future, my art will depend on who I become as a person.”

 Comments Off on The Art of Renel Plouffe